chuongmep/bim42.github.io/_posts/2015-06-27-wall-openings.md

 ![Concrete-Formwork](http://bim42.com/wp-content/uploads/2015/06/Concrete-Formwork.png)

-There is a handful of plug-in for placing them automatically but they all need a fair amount of work to replace them properly afterward, so I decide to stick to a more &#8220;manual&#8221; solution.
+There is a handful of plug-in for placing them automatically but they all need a fair amount of work to replace them properly afterward, so I decide to stick to a more "manual" solution.

 First of all, I use Navisworks to find where I have to place these openings.
 It gives me a list of walls.
 Then, I use Dynamo to create an elevation in front of each of these walls.
 These elevations ease the process for placing the opening family in the concrete model.